Where to road ride without cars this spring in Banff and Kananaskis

-The eastern section of the Bow Valley Parkway will remain closed to vehicles (except public transit and parks vehicles) this summer, so you can bike it from 8 am to 8 pm starting in late May.
+The east side of the Bow Valley Parkway will be closed to vehicles (except public transit and parks vehicles) from May 1 – June 25, 2022 & September 1-30, 2022, so you can bike it from 8 am to 8 pm as soon as the snow melts.
 Please note there is a seasonal closure in effect for ALL TRAVEL (cyclists, walkers, vehicles) from 8 pm to 8 am daily to give wildlife and their young a break.
 With rolling terrain and awesome mountain views, this ride is a cyclist’s dream!
-Expect to see elk and bighorn sheep.
+Expect to see deer, elk, and bighorn sheep.

-Directions: Park at Fenland Recreation Centre or the Train Station Parking Lots in the town of Banff, and bike north on Mount Norquay Road to Vermilion Lakes Drive.
+Directions: Park at the Banff Train Station Public Parking Lot and bike west on Railway Avenue to Mount Norquay Road.
+Turn right (north) on Mount Norquay Road, then turn left (west) on Vermilion Lakes Drive.
+Use caution as Vermilion Lakes Drive is shared with cars.
 At the end of Vermilion Lakes Drive, continue on the bike path to get onto Highway 1A / Bow Valley Parkway.
-Continue on Hwy 1A until you reach Castle Junction.
-There’s a convenience store and gas station here if you need a cold drink and snack!
+Continue on Hwy 1A until you reach Johnston Canyon/Black Swift Bistro or Castle Junction.
+The latter has a convenience store if you need a cold drink and snack!

-*Johnston Canyon is a fantastic hike you can access only by bike or public transit this summer.
+*Johnston Canyon is a fantastic hike that features several waterfalls.
 1.2 km one way to Lower Falls, 2.4 km one way to Upper Falls.
 See our story: The Best Short Hikes in Banff for more information.

 Know Before You Go